TinyStepper

 Why does excessive climbing happen?

 Climbing is a fundamental gross motor milestone that peaks between 18 and 36 months.
-Toddlers are driven by proprioceptive seeking — their muscles and joints crave the deep sensory input that climbing provides.
-They have no concept of height-related danger because risk assessment requires prefrontal cortex development that won't mature for years.
-The urge to climb is as strong as the urge to walk was a few months earlier — it's not defiance, it's developmental compulsion.
+Occupational therapists recognise that children who climb constantly are often seeking proprioceptive input — sensory feedback from muscles and joints that helps them understand where their body is in space.
+The STAR Institute for Sensory Processing explains that "proprioception refers to the body's ability to sense movement within joints and joint position, enabling us to know where our limbs are in space without having to look," and notes that many children "seek out activities like jumping, climbing, crashing, and roughhouse play because their bodies crave proprioception and benefit from it."
+Toddlers have no concept of height-related danger because risk assessment requires prefrontal cortex development that won't mature for years.
+The urge to climb is as strong as the urge to walk was a few months earlier — it's a developmental compulsion, not defiance.
 Children who climb excessively often have a particularly strong vestibular and proprioceptive drive.

 What should I avoid during excessive climbing?

-Don't shout 'get down!' from across the room — it startles them and increases the risk of a fall.
+Don't shout "get down!" from across the room — startling a climbing toddler increases the risk of a fall.
 Don't remove every climbing opportunity — suppressing the urge entirely creates more desperate, riskier attempts.
-Don't assume they understand 'that's dangerous' — abstract danger is beyond their cognitive reach.
-Don't punish climbing — it's a motor need, not misbehaviour.
+Don't assume they understand "that's dangerous" — abstract danger is beyond toddler cognition.
+Don't punish climbing — it's a sensory and motor need, not misbehaviour.
+RoSPA cautions parents that supervision matters more than verbal warnings, particularly around furniture, stairs, and windows where toddlers can lose footing in seconds.
+Verbal commands at distance simply do not override the climb impulse at this age.

 Get weekly tips for tough toddler moments